 What Is The Secret To Losing Weight After Menopause?

 - Stay more active.
-As people age, they lose muscle tone which causes body fat.
-Through exercise, you can eliminate this problem.
-The study showed that resistance training three times per week can reduce body fat and improve lean body mass in postmenopausal women (6).
+As people age, they lose muscle tone which is often replaced by body fat.
+Through exercise, you can maintain more of that muscle.
+One study found that resistance training three times per week can reduce body fat and improve muscle strength in postmenopausal women (6).
 Don’t get frustrated if you can’t do resistance training – they are milder ways to stay active when you are older: walk your dog around the park, do yoga, take the stairs instead of the elevator, etc.

 - Control portion sizes.
-There are a few key points that can help you with this process: avoid eating in front of your laptop or smartphone, use fewer appetizers when eating out, and measure your portions on the kitchen scale.
+There are a few key points that can help you with this process: avoid eating in front of your laptop or smartphone, use fewer appetizers when eating out, and maybe even measure your portions on the kitchen scale.
 Some people use their palms to measure the proper sizes, or simply use the plate method: fill half your plate with fruits and vegetables, a quarter with whole grains or starchy vegetables, and a quarter with lean protein.

 - Sleep better.
 Yeah, healthy sleep again.
 But it is important.
 High-quality sleep is vital for maintaining a healthy weight and overall health.
-According to the research, sleep disturbances are linked to aging processes and metabolic disruption (7).
+According to research, sleep disturbances are linked to metabolic disruption (7).
 Low-quality sleep can affect energy outlay, appetite hormones, and body fat composition.